-Leveraging and Synergies with ARRA funding (in Millions)
+Leveragi Leveraging and Synergies with ARRA funding (in Millions)

 Agency Program Delaware Maine New Rhode Vermont

 Hampshire Island

-NTIA ВТОР 10.9 25.4 65.9 21.7 47.1
+NTIA BTOP 10.9 25.4 65.9 21.7 47.1

 USDA RUS 1.3 116

 Other 12.3

-Leveraged Opportunities and Activities
+Leveraged opportunities and activities

 The NECC is highly leveraged.
 There are \$8.6M in funds from the NIH NCRR and \$8.4M in funds from Track-2 to develop the fiber network, carry out cyber-enabled research and education, and other activities for broader impact and sustainability.
 Beyond these two funding sources, the stimulus funds to the NECC states have added value to the fiber projects in particular.
-These funds are described below.
+These funds are described in the report from each state.